YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

       };
    }, '0.0.1', {requires: ['yql', 'substitute']});
 #.
 We'll need to update the ``Github`` tests as well.
 If you've written tests for the
-   other mojits, you'll need to be sure that they are modified as well.
+   other mojits, you'll need to be sure that they are updated as well.
 Update the tests with the code below:

    ``mojits/Github/tests/controller.server-tests.js``